10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 The workflow in 2026 for a typical content creator:

-1. Record (camera, OBS, Riverside)
+1. Record (camera, OBS, or a remote-recording platform)

 2. AI pre-process (enhance audio with Adobe Podcast, remove silences with Gling)